Shynee1/ChessRobot/README.md

 # Chess Robot

 The Chess Robot is a fully functional robotic system capable of physically playing chess on a real-world chessboard.
-It autonomously detects player moves and responds with its own moves using robotics, chess engine logic, and a custom-designed graphical user interface (GUI).
-The system operates through a 2-axis gantry for X and Y movement, a linear actuator with an **electromagnet** for Z-axis control, and magnetic piece detection using reed sensors under the chessboard.
+It autonomously detects player moves and responds with its own moves using robotics, chess engine logic, and a custom-designed printable circuit board (PCB).
+The system operates through a 2-axis gantry for X and Y movement, a linear actuator with an electromagnet for Z-axis control, and magnetic piece detection using reed sensors under the chessboard.

 This project was created by the **Haverford Electronics Group** with support from **The Haverford School**.